This post has partner links that I may receive compensation for at no cost to you. Thank you!

 As you might expect, much of the food in the Japan Airlines lounge was Japanese.
 However, it was almost uniformly inedible.
 That sushi looks disgusting.

 The JAL lounge also had onigiri rice balls and other packaged snacks.
 I tried one, and it was the worst I’ve ever had.

 There was instant ramen, which I suppose is unique.
 It’s still of far worse quality than the noodle soup that is made-to-order at the SFO Cathay Pacific lounge right down the hall.

 The open bar had only three liquor selections, all fairly low quality.

 Between the packaged subpar food and the cramped space, the Japan Airlines Sakura Lounge is the worst oneworld lounge at SFO by a mile.
-Go to the British Airways or Cathay Pacific lounges instead if you can.
+Go to the SFO BA lounge or SFO Cathay Pacific lounge instead if you can.
 The airline should honestly be ashamed that this is their offering, especially when they do so well with their first class & business class service on the flights themselves.
 Given that at the time of my trip, my flight left so late that the inflight service was abbreviated, JAL could have made up for that on the ground, but they failed to do so.
-At least I was about to embark on an excellent first class flight from San Francisco to Tokyo, but the JAL lounge experience didn’t get the trip off to the best start.
+At least I was about to embark on an excellent JAL first class flight from San Francisco to Tokyo, but the JAL lounge experience didn’t get the trip off to the best start.

 Traveler.
 Writer.
 Photographer.
 Terrible dancer.
 40+ countries & major territories so far, slowly working his way through the rest.
 Related interests: craft beer, street food, cocktails, culture, sporting events, history, value travel, credit card bonuses, hiking, visiting non-touristy places, bacon, seafood, & cheese